Esplanade – Theatres on the Bay: Singtel Waterfront Theatre

 On 10 April 2017, the Ministry of Culture, Community and Youth announced that a new mid-sized waterfront theatre will be constructed at the now closed open-air car park.
-The theatre will cater for arts groups which require a mid-sized venue, facilitating modern productions which typically accommodate an audience of 500 to 1,000 people, and will feature flexible seating arrangements for future art showcases.
-Costing $30 million, the 550-seat venue will be completed by the second half of 2021.
-Construction on the theatre officially started on 18 June 2019 with a ground-breaking ceremony officiated by Minister of Culture, Community and Youth Grace Fu.
-On the same day, the new theatre's name was unveiled as the Singtel Waterfront Theatre in recognition of Singtel's S$10 million donation.
-The Ministry of Culture, Community and Youth committed another S$10 million, with Esplanade raising the remainder of the projected S$30 million through donations.
-The theatre was completed and opened to the public in October 2022.
+The theatre would cater for arts groups which require a mid-sized venue, facilitating modern productions which typically accommodate an audience of 500 to 1,000 people, and will feature flexible seating arrangements for future art showcases.
+Construction on the theatre commenced on 18 June 2019 with a ground-breaking ceremony officiated by Minister of Culture, Community and Youth Grace Fu.
+Funding for Esplanade's new S$30 million theatre came from government support, corporate sponsorships, and public donations.
+This included S$10 million from the government and a $10 million donation from Singtel.
+In recognition of the latter's contribution, the 611-seat venue was named the Singtel Waterfront Theatre for a 15-year period starting from its October 2022 launch.

 Programmes

-Esplanade's programmes are broadly organised around key areas – the community and access programmes form the foundation of activities at the centre, collaborations with mainly local arts groups help develop the industry, while leading international productions aim to offer innovative programmes in the major arts genres.
+The Esplanade's programmes are broadly organised around key areas – the community and access programmes form the foundation of activities at the centre, collaborations with mainly local arts groups help develop the industry, while leading international productions aim to offer innovative programmes in the major arts genres.
 These programmes are presented in different festivals and series designed to appeal to a broad range of audiences.

-Esplanade's in-house programming team presents over 14 festivals and 20 on-going series throughout the year.